alephant/MA-data/2 CASE STUDY/Q&A of key points.md

 No, Sullivan argues that implementation opacity is irrelevant, i.e. for the question whether a trained DNN enables understanding or not, the opacity of how the algorithm is implemented is irrelevant.

 What is **the** question regarding the ML model output?
-The output of a trained ML model is set of learned weights.
+The output of a trained ML model is determined by the implementation of a set of learned weights.
 Sullivan implies that understanding phenomena with ML models requires to know some of the learned weights and their "level of description".
 The question which learned weights need to be known depends on the "epistemic risk facing the model".
+It is an "external question regarding LU".

 What does Sullivan mean when she dismisses FAI by saying that "a view from nowhere is untenable"?